opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 ## Supported query and aggregations

-Star Tree index can be used to optimize aggregations for selected set of queries with support for more coming in upcoming releases.
+Star Tree index can be used to optimize aggregations.
+The list of supported queries is given below, support for more queries will be added in upcoming releases (see [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/15257)).

 ### Supported queries
-Ensure the following in star tree index mapping,
-- The fields present in the query must be present as part of `ordered_dimensions` as part of star-tree configuration.

-The following queries are supported [ when supported aggregations are specified ] <br/>
+The following queries are supported as of OpenSearch 2.18 [ when supported aggregations are specified ] <br/>

 - [Term query](https://opensearch.org/docs/latest/query-dsl/term/term/)
 - [Match all docs query](https://opensearch.org/docs/latest/query-dsl/match-all/)

+Ensure the following in star tree index mapping,
+- The fields present in the query must be present as part of `ordered_dimensions` as part of Star Tree configuration.

 ### Supported aggregations
-Ensure the following in star tree index mapping,
-- The fields present in the aggregation must be present as part of `metrics` as part of star-tree configuration.
-- The metric aggregation type must be part of `stats` parameter.

-Following metric aggregations are supported.
+Following metric aggregations are supported as of OpenSearch 2.18.
 - [Sum](https://opensearch.org/docs/latest/aggregations/metric/sum/)
 - [Minimum](https://opensearch.org/docs/latest/aggregations/metric/minimum/)
 - [Maximum](https://opensearch.org/docs/latest/aggregations/metric/maximum/)
 - [Value count](https://opensearch.org/docs/latest/aggregations/metric/value-count/)
 - [Average](https://opensearch.org/docs/latest/aggregations/metric/average/)

+Ensure the following in Star Tree index mapping,
+- The fields present in the aggregation must be present as part of `metrics` as part of Star Tree configuration.
+- The metric aggregation type must be part of `stats` parameter.

 ### Examples
 To get sum of `request_size` for all error logs with `status=500` with the [example mapping](#defining-star-tree-index-in-mappings) :